DAOmasons/RuleBook/misc/beta.md

 ## Key Points for Operators

-#### The core objective of this round is to encourage **innovation in gaming** on the Arbitrum network.
-Grant recipients are tasked with completing a project within the following categories:

-- **Developing** a new feature for an existing game that introduces a unique game mechanic and incorporates on-chain actions, or
-- **Creating** a self-contained game with an engaging game loop and essential blockchain integration, or
-- **Producing** tooling, programs or other deliverables that have a tangible and measurable impact on the Arbitrum gaming ecosystem.

 #### Choose projects and supply grants to promote:

 - **Measurable Impact:** Focus on fostering homegrown talent and catalyzing game development on Arbitrum in a way that can be observed and measured.
-- **On-Arbitrum Gaming:** Encourage the use and development of game contract libraries and specialized tooling for Arbitrum.
+- **On-Arbitrum Gaming:** Encourage the use and development of games on Arbitrum.
 - **Community Engagement:** Leverage the Arbitrum community's expertise, explore potential integrations with existing platforms and consider hosting events that spur creativity and engagement.

 ### Feedback